amblafont/Skew-Monoidalcategories/README.md

 ## Dependencies

 Coq is required.
+For the interactive mode, the following options should be given to coqtop: `-noinit -indices-matter -type-in-type -w -notation-overridden`

 The UniMath library is required with at least the following packages:
-Foundations, MoreFoundations, CategoryTheory, and Tactics.
+Foundations, MoreFoundations, Combinatorics, Algebra, NumberSystems, CategoryTheory.

 This was tested with:
 - Coq 8.11
-- UniMath commit version 93c0bd5ce1cc597d0298540eec6f3791b7e2b5cb.
+- UniMath commit version 47f5efb58a6ff78beb7f67e399eda00875a5afd

 ## Summary